Danie10/gadgeteerza-homeassistant/README.md

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container
-* Other config files are inside the ha-config subfolder for HA.
+* Other config files are inside the ha-configs subfolder for HA.
 All are as named.
-The lovelace file is a copy of the Lovelace dashboard UI config to see how the cards are configured.
+The lovelace file is a copy of the Lovelace dashboard UI config to see how the UI cards are configured, especially those with text replacement for numerical value data.

 ## ToDo Wishlist
 * Tweak load shedding card to show attributes and better status
 * Audio and notifications fro solar system alarms
-* Try link for clcik on Glances card to open full Glances web page
+* Try link for click on Glances card to open full Glances web page
-* Tasmota inegration now showing the power draw or other attributes
 * Automations for motion detected on cameras
 * Automation to adjust battery minimum SoC based on next day's weather forecast
-* Configure for remote access
+* Configure HA for remote access (ot just use VPN?)
 * Get Ambient weather card to show rain in mm instead of inches
 * Ingetration with Geyserwise hot water cylinder